Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives: Results

 To assess the contribution of the gender and socioeconomic attributes (alone and combined) in the mobility diversity $H$, we apply three statistical tests.
 First, we apply the ANOVA one-way test to investigate further if the averages of the mobility diversity distributions computed separately by either the gender or socioeconomic status groups are statistically different.
 Then, we apply the ANOVA two-way test to investigate if the averages of the mobility diversity distributions computed by gender and socioeconomic status together are statistically different.
 Finally, we apply the Tukey's HSD post hoc test to identify within attributes what are the groups with statistically different average values of $H$.
-All the detailed explanation and specific values of $F$ and $p$-values from ANOVA and Tukey's HSD post hoc tests are detailed in Section~\ref{S-sec:anova} of the Supplementary Material.
+All the detailed explanation and specific values of $F$ and $p$-values from ANOVA and Tukey's HSD post hoc tests are detailed in S4~Section of the Supplementary Material.

-Based on the above mentioned tests, we can reject the hypothesis that the mean values of the mobility diversity, $H$, from the travels performed by gender (men, women and all travellers) and socioeconomic groups (\lowerc, \middlec, \upperc and all travellers) are similar.
+Based on the above-mentioned tests, we can reject the hypothesis that the mean values of the mobility diversity, $H$, from the travels performed by gender (men, women and all travellers) and socioeconomic groups (\lowerc, \middlec, \upperc and all travellers) are similar.
 When considering only the gender or the socioeconomic status, there is no exception in the statistical tests.

 Lastly, we compare the mobility diversity distributions of gender and socioeconomic status taken together.
-We reject the null hypothesis that the mean values of the mobility diversity, $H$, distributions are similar from the majority of pairwise comparisons, except for the \work travels performed by (i) \men{} from \lowerc and \middlec classes of \mde in 2005; (ii) \men{} and \women{} from \middlec class of \sao in 1997.
+We reject the null hypothesis that the mean values of the mobility diversity, $H$, distributions are similar from the majority of pairwise comparisons, except for the \work travels taking place in \mde during 2017 and performed by (i) \all and \men travellers, and (ii) \men of the \upperc{} class.
 Moreover, the value of $H$ computed for the entire population is higher than that of the travels made by travellers of a given gender and socioeconomic group.
 Such a difference is due to the fact that gender and socioeconomic status play a role in the spatial concentration of travels in fewer areas.
-Further analyses on the effect of sample size, residential distribution, and spatial tessellation are collected in Sections~\ref{S-sec:sample_size_effect} and \ref{S-sec:null_models} of the Supplementary Material.
+Further analyses on the effect of sample size, residential distribution, and spatial tessellation are collected in S5 and S6~Sections of the Supplementary Material.

 Summing up, in general, the patterns in mobility diversity for different groups of gender and socioeconomic classes taken separately or together are statistically different.
 Without exception, we can claim that the socioeconomic group consistently accounts for the highest gap in mobility diversity.